 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-We purchase our water from Crossett Water Commission whose sources are five wells that pump from the Cockfield Formation Aquifer.
+Our source of water is three wells that pumps from the Sparta Sand Aquifer.

 How Safe Is The Source Of Our Drinking Water?